-Ok so here is a bunch of tips and hints to assist you in your storing and moving.
+Ok so here is a bunch of tips and hints to assist you in your storage and moving.
 Its not an original creation but hey we know you probably wont read it all anyway.
 Hopefully you will see a few things listed here that will really save you time and energy as well as ensure the proper care of your goods.

-During transport and storage wrap or cover items with the following packing products:
+During transport and storage wrap or cover items with the following packing products: Butcher’s paper

 Extra wide bubble wrap